zhouxingtuan/eproto/README.md

 # How to define a proto
     define the proto just the same as protobuf

+# How to generate a proto file
+    in the tool directory, run command to gen a pb file: lua gen.lua xxx.proto

 # How to use the lua api
-    in the tool directory, run command to gen a pb file: lua gen.lua xxx.proto
     use the api follow to register a file: eproto.register_file("xxx.pb")
     user the api follow to register a buffer from pb file: